rybafish/rybafish.github.io/customKPI.md

 YAML files with custom KPI definitions must be stored in sql folder.
 When sub-folders created corresponding KPI groups will be created in KPIs table.

-One YAML file can have several custom KPIs but all coming from the same SQL statement.
-All KPIs have to have one type (host or service, see below).
+One YAML file can have several custom KPIs but all coming from the same sql statement.
+All KPIs have to have the same type (host or service, see below).

 ## YAML file structure
 ### type
-Can only have one of two values: 'service' or 'host' When sql provides service-level metric - port must be one of the returned columns.
+Can only have one of two values: 'service' or 'host'.
+When sql provides service-level metric - port must be one of the returned columns.

 ### name
 KPI internal name: it will be used internally by the ryba fish, must be unique.